Oleh-Kravchenko/liblog/README.txt

-liblog - библиотека для журналирования
+liblog - library for logging